 Sisense uses R for its analytics products, see it in action:

 Get the most out of data analysis using R

 R, and its sister language Python, are powerful tools to help you maximize your data reporting.
 Instead of using programming languages through a separate development tool like R Studio or Jupyter Notebooks, you can integrate R straight into your analytics stack, allowing you to predict critical business outcomes, create interactive dashboards using practical statistics, and easily build statistical models.
 Integrating R and Python means advanced analytics can happen faster, with accurate and up-to-date data.

 There are multiple ways for R to be deployed today across a variety of industries and fields.
 One common use of R for business analytics is building custom data collection, clustering, and analytical models.

-Instead of opting for a pre-made approach, R allows companies to create analytics and statistics engines that can provide better, more relevant insights due to more precise data collection and storage.
+Instead of opting for a pre-made approach, R data analysis allows companies to create statistics engines that can provide better, more relevant insights due to more precise data collection and storage.

-In academia and more research-oriented fields, R is an invaluable tool as most of the time these fields of study usually require highly specific and unique modeling.
+In academia and more research-oriented fields, R is an invaluable tool, as these fields of study usually require highly specific and unique modeling.

 As such, organizations can quickly custom-build analytical programs that can fit in with existing statistical analyses while providing a much deeper and more accurate outcome in terms of insights.

 Even when it comes to social media or web data, R can usually provide models that deliver better or more specific insights than standard measures like page views or bounce rates.Start Free Trial Back to Glossary